top of page

 Jules Verne (1828-1905): Twenty-Thousand Leagues Under the Sea

 • Ships of various nationalities sight a mysterious sea monster.
 The United States commissions an expedition to find and destroy it.
 Upon confronting the monster in the South Pacific, the creature damages the ship’s rudder, throwing the protagonists onto the creature's back, which they then discover is an advanced submarine.
-The submarine’s captain (Captain Nemo) explains that his ship’s existence must be kept a secret, and therefore he will not let the protagonists go.
+The submarine’s captain (Captain Nemo) explains that his ship’s existence must be kept a secret so he will not let the protagonists go.

 • For interest, a “league” is three nautical miles, or 3.452 statute miles (1 statute mile = 5,280 feet).
-Thus, the title of the novel does not refer to a depth of 20,000 leagues, as that would be 69,000 miles down—deeper than eight times the diameter of Earth.
-Instead, it refers to the distance traveled while underwater, or nearly twice the circumference of the Earth.
+Thus, the novel's title does not refer to a depth of 20,000 leagues, as that would be 69,000 miles down—deeper than eight times the diameter of Earth.
+Instead, it refers to the distance traveled while underwater or nearly twice the circumference of the Earth.

 Mary Shelley (1797-1851): Frankenstein

 • Captain Walton and his sister Margaret set out to explore the North Pole.
 On their way, they come across an emaciated man named Victor Frankenstein, who was in search of a huge man that Walton and Margaret had spotted previously.
-The rest of the novel is Dr. Frankenstein telling Walton and Margaret his woeful story about his life’s miseries.
-He tells of developing a scientific method that gives life to non-living matter, and that he created an 8-foot-tall man.
-The creature is intelligent and articulate but is nevertheless hated by everyone around him.
+The rest of the novel is about Dr. Frankenstein telling Walton and Margaret his woeful story about his life’s miseries.
+He talks about developing a scientific method that gives life to non-living matter and that he created an 8-foot-tall man.
+The creature is intelligent and articulate but is hated by everyone around him.
 The creature, in turn, hates his creator for abandoning him.
 Before dying, Victor Frankenstein tells Walton and Margaret to seek “happiness in tranquility and avoid ambition.”

 Mark Twain (1835-1910): A Connecticut Yankee in King Arthur’s Court